Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Mathematical formulation

 \section{Mathematical formulation}

-In this section, we provide the proposed mathematical model with its associated notations.
-We then propose two extensions of the proposed model that consider the time-varying pricing strategy and the elastic passenger demand from the other transportation modes.
+In this section, we first provide the proposed mathematical model with its associated notations.
+We then propose three extensions of the proposed model that consider the peak/off-peak pricing strategy, the elastic passenger demand from the other transportation modes, and scale up to the network level.